 At an early period in Montgomery County history, several attempts were made to establish a town in the southeastern part of the county, nearly all of which failed.
 The first attempt was made in 1869, when a town called Clymore, named in honor of an Indian chief by that name, sprang into existence but was primarily composed only of Lushbaugh’s trading store.
 I. C. Crawford and Eli Dennis, in the spring of 1869, laid out a town a mile or so south of Clymore, which they christened Westralia.

 The first townsite of Coffeyville was established about a mile south of the center of the present-day city, just about 1.5 miles from the north line of the Indian Territory.
-Situated so close to the border of Indian Territory (Oklahoma) and on the cattle trail, much disorder prevailed in the small settlement, so much so that the main thoroughfare took the name “Red Hot Street,” and crime and murder were a common occurrence.
+Situated so close to the border of Indian Territory (Oklahoma) and on the cattle trail, much disorder prevailed in the small settlement, so much so that the main thoroughfare took the name “Red Hot Street,” and crime and murder were common occurrences.
 Despite its wild manner, the first school was conducted in 1869 in Colonel Coffey’s house and taught by his daughter, Mary.
-That same year, the Methodist Church began in a building at Tenth and Elm Street which is the present site of the church.
+That same year, the Methodist Church began in a building at Tenth and Elm Street, which is the church’s present site.
 The first public tax-supported school began in 1870 in a building on Walnut.

-When the terminus Kansas City, Lawrence & Southern Kansas Railroad was established in 1871, most of the businesses of the original settlement moved a mile north and the former townsite then took on the nickname of “old town.”
+When the terminus of the Kansas City, Lawrence & Southern Kansas Railroad was established in 1871, most of the businesses of the original settlement moved a mile north, and the former townsite then took on the nickname of “old town.”
 A post office was first established at “Old” Coffeyville, in September 1871, with Colonel Coffey as its first postmaster.
-In the spring of 1872, however, it was moved to the new townsite and S.B.
+However, in the spring of 1872, it was moved to the new townsite, and S.B.
 Hickman became the postmaster.

 The new townsite of Coffeyville then became the terminus of the southern cattle drive, to which immense herds of cattle were driven from Indian Territory and Texas for shipment by rail to Eastern markets.
-This not only stimulated the businesses of the city but also earned the status of yet another lawless Kansas cow town.
-With the large numbers and character of its fluctuating population, the town was wild with excitement, and society was chaos.
+This stimulated the city’s businesses and earned the status of yet another lawless Kansas cow town.
+With the large numbers and character of its fluctuating population, the town was wild with excitement, and society was in chaos.
 The reckless cowboy knew no restraint, gamblers plied their avocation openly, and saloons were quick to ply their customers with liquor.

-Gambling became so common, and of such a nature, as to become a nuisance, so much so, that, that Coffeyville Mayor, A. B. Clark instructed the police officers to invade the gambling dens and arrest the offenders.
-However, when the offenders were taken before the judge, he was surprised to find before him, the majority of the city council.
+Gambling became so common and of such a nature as to become a nuisance, so much so that Coffeyville Mayor A. B. Clark instructed the police officers to invade the gambling dens and arrest the offenders.
+However, when the offenders were taken before the judge, he was surprised to find the majority of the city council before him.

-Because of the cattle drives, the town grew quickly but many law-abiding and peace-loving settlers avoided the lawless cow town.
-However, that changed as the terminus of the railroad moved further west and the reckless cowboys found a new cow town to haunt.
+Because of the cattle drives, the town grew quickly, but many law-abiding and peace-loving settlers avoided the lawless cow town.
+However, that changed as the railroad terminus moved further west, and the reckless cowboys found a new cow town to haunt.

 Soon, society became organized and settled, and law-abiding citizens moved to the city, which soon supported about 1,500 residents.
 In February 1872, the town was organized and incorporated.

 Oil was first discovered in 1881 by a man digging a water well on West Ninth Street.
-Around the same time, farmers were also reporting an oily substance oozing out of the ground.
+Around the same time, farmers reported an oily substance oozing from the ground.
 By 1882, school enrollment was 428.
 In 1884, a board of trade was organized in the city.

-In 1888 an incident occurred in Coffeyville which startled the whole state and led to an investigation by the state officials.
+In 1888 an incident occurred in Coffeyville, which startled the whole state and led to an investigation by the state officials.
 A package directed to Winfield was left at the express office on October 18th.
-While still in custody of the express agent it exploded and killed Mrs. Upham and her daughter, Mabel.
-It was a package of dynamite and a political murder was intended by the party who prepared it.
+While still in the custody of the express agent, it exploded and killed Mrs. Upham and her daughter, Mabel.
+It was a package of dynamite, and a political murder was intended by the party who prepared it.

-By 1889, the city supported a number of manufacturing establishments including a cheese factory, two sawmills, a flour mill, a fanning mill; and two corn mills.
+By 1889, the city supported several manufacturing establishments, including a cheese factory, two sawmills, a flour mill, a fanning mill, and two corn mills.
 The following year, Luther Perkins erected a new building in Coffeyville with a design that conveyed the permanence and elegance a proper town should display.
 When completed, it housed professional offices and his new C. M. Condon and Co.
 Bank.
 By that time, the legendary outlaws of the 1870s and 1880s were mostly dead, in prison, or keeping a low profile and a bank robbery was the farthest thing from his mind.
-That; however, would soon change.
+That, however, would soon change.

-In October 1892, occurred the most famous event in Coffeyville history, when the Dalton Brothers and their accomplices attempted to rob two banks.
-Early on the morning of October 5th, brothers Bob, Grat and Emmett Dalton, along with Bill Power and Dick Broadwell set out towards Coffeyville, Kansas.
-Shortly after 9:00 a.m. to find the city’s streets filled with people.
+In October 1892, occurred the most famous event in Coffeyville history when the Dalton Brothers and their accomplices attempted to rob two banks.
+Early on the morning of October 5th, brothers Bob, Grat, and Emmett Dalton, along with Bill Power and Dick Broadwell, set out towards Coffeyville, Kansas.
+They arrived shortly after 9:00 a.m. to find the city’s streets filled with people.
 Tying their horses in an alley across from the banks, they dismounted and marched down the alley, three in front and two in the rear.
-The outlaws, disguised with false beards, divided into two groups, with Grat, Power, and Broadwell entering the C.M.
+The outlaws, disguised with false beards, divided into two groups: Grat, Power, and Broadwell entered the C.M.
 Condon & Co.
-Bank, and Bob and Emmett crossing the plaza to enter the First National Bank.
-However, the citizens of Coffeyville, aware that the crimes were taking place, attacked the outlaws while they were robbing the Condon & Co.
+Bank, and Bob and Emmett crossed the plaza to enter the First National Bank.
+However, the citizens of Coffeyville, aware that the crimes were occurring, attacked the outlaws while robbing the Condon & Co.
 Bank.
 Grat, Broadwell, and Power charged out of the bank into the plaza.
 All three were hit as they ran towards the alley.
-Bob and Emmett, who had secured $20,000 from the First National Bank, ran around a block, pausing long enough to kill two citizens and entered the alley at about the same time that Grat and the others got there.
+Bob and Emmett, who had secured $20,000 from the First National Bank, ran around a block, pausing long enough to kill two citizens, and entered the alley about the same time Grat and the others got there.
 In the alley, the outlaws were fired upon by the citizens and a battle began, which lasted 12 minutes.
-When it was over, Bill Power, Bob Dalton, Grat Dalton, and Dick Broadwell were dead and 21-year-old Emmett Dalton was seriously wounded.
-Out of the ten citizens who took part four were killed and two wounded.
+When it was over, Bill Power, Bob Dalton, Grat Dalton, and Dick Broadwell were dead, and 21-year-old Emmett Dalton was seriously wounded.
+Out of the ten citizens who took part, four were killed and two wounded.
 Emmett was sentenced to life in prison at the Kansas State Penitentiary at Lansing, but after 14 years, he was released.

 By the turn of the century, Coffeyville had become the largest city in Montgomery County and one of the most important towns in southeastern Kansas.
-By that time four railroads converged in the city — the Atchison, Topeka & Santa Fe; the Missouri, Kansas & Texas Railway; the Missouri Pacific, and the St. Louis & San Francisco.
+By that time, four railroads converged in the city — the Atchison, Topeka & Santa Fe; the Missouri, Kansas & Texas Railway; the Missouri Pacific, and the St. Louis and San Francisco Railroad.
 By that time, the town boasted a population of about 5,000.
 At about the same time, progressive businessmen of Coffeyville were recognizing the possibilities of the large deposits of clay, sand, and shale in the area and the potential of natural gas as a fuel.

-Coffeyville’s history is preserved at the Dalton Defender’s Museum, located at 113 East Eighth Street.
+Coffeyville’s history is preserved at the Dalton Defender’s Museum at 113 East Eighth Street.
 The museum houses not only memorabilia and photographs from the infamous Dalton Raid in 1892, but it also features many items from the early days of Coffeyville.
-At Dalton Defenders Plaza and Death Alley, visitors can walk the same path taken by the Daltons in 1892 as they attempted to rob two banks simultaneously.
-Markers show the locations where four Coffeyville citizens were killed and the old jail in Death Alley displays replicas of the Daltons as they were laid out following their death.
+At Dalton Defenders Plaza and Death Alley, visitors can walk the same path the Daltons took in 1892 as they attempted to rob two banks simultaneously.
+Markers show the locations where four Coffeyville citizens were killed, and the old jail in Death Alley displays replicas of the Daltons as they were laid out following their death.
 Bullet holes from the gun battle still appear on the north brick wall in Death Alley.

-The Brown Mansion located on South Walnut built in 1907, takes visitors back to the elegant lifestyle lived in the early 20th century by W.P.
+The Brown Mansion, located on South Walnut and built in 1907, takes visitors back to the elegant lifestyle lived in the early 20th century by W.P.
 Brown.
-The 16 room Mansion contains the original furniture, wall and floor coverings, a Tiffany Chandelier, five bedrooms, three full baths, a ballroom and more.
+The 16-room Mansion contains the original furniture, wall and floor coverings, a Tiffany Chandelier, five bedrooms, three full baths, a ballroom, and more.
 The mansion is open sporadically or can be scheduled for tours, as well as private parties, weddings, or other special events.